agiertli/rhte-camelk-user-repository/labs/lab5/README.md

 ## Tasks

 1) Checkout to `main` branch of your user git repository and switch context to `userN-dev` openshift project.
+Execute `cleanup.sh` to make sure there are no leftovers from the previous lab.
 2) Execute `labs/lab5/utils/create-secrets.sh` script to generate Sealed secrets.
 Move the generated yaml files to `labs/lab5/secrets/dev` folder.
 3) Change context to `userN-prod` openshift project and execute the same script again.
 This time, move the generated files to `labs/lab5/secrets/prod`.
 4) Make sure to delete any generated yaml files from the `utils` folder.
 Commit and push your changes.